LAR Romanian Airlines

-LAR (Liniile Aeriene Române; Romanian Air Lines) was the second national airline in Romania, created primarily as a charter flights and inclusive tour airline, apart from the Romanian national airline, TAROM.
+LAR (Liniile Aeriene Române; Romanian Air Lines) was the second national airline in Romania, re-created primarily as a charter flights and inclusive tour airline, apart from the Romanian national airline, TAROM.

+It's predecessor was the LAR (Liniile Aeriene Române) incorporated in 1924.

 The company operated between 1975 and 1997 and employed a fleet of BAC One-Elevens.
 The airline's flights mainly carried holiday makers to and from Romanian resorts from airports located throughout Europe.